CODE QUALITY

 • Program Flow: The overall flow of the program, including how functions and modules interact, contributes to cognitive complexity.

-• Increased Error Rates: Developers may misinterpret complex logic, leading to bugs and errors during modifications.
+• Increased Error Rates: Developers may misinterpret complex logic, leading to bugs and errors during modification.

 • Reduced Productivity: When code is difficult to understand, it takes longer for developers to make changes or fix issues, slowing down the development process.